 Terms and conditions or determination policies, etc. on terms and conditions.

 Notes:

-- 1. These represent the exercise of rights in the current fiscal year for stock options granted based on the resolution at the Board of Directors meeting on August 12, 2016.
-The "Transaction amount" column shows amounts calculated by multiplying the number of shares granted due to the exercise of rights of the stock options in the current fiscal year by the exercise price. - 2.
-For certain borrowings of directors and employees of the Group guaranteed by the Company, a commitment to guarantee has been received.
-No guarantee fee is paid for the commitment to guarantee. - 3.
-The Company acts as guarantor for guarantee obligations related to their borrowings from financial institutions.

-The guarantee commission rate is reasonably determined in consideration of the situation regarding subrogation receivable etc.
+- 1. For certain borrowings of directors and employees of the Group guaranteed by the Company, a commitment to guarantee has been received.
+No guarantee fee is paid for the commitment to guarantee. - 2.
+The Company acts as guarantor for guarantee obligations related to their borrowings from financial institutions. - The guarantee commission rate is reasonably determined in consideration of the situation regarding subrogation receivable, etc.

-8. Notes to Per Share Information

-(1) Net assets per share 1,031.56 yen
+- 8. Notes to Per Share Information - (1) Net assets per share(2) Earnings per share

-(2) Net loss per share 194.95 yen